nvmwill/nexmo-developer/_documentation/en/video/guides/amazon-s3-encryption.md

 ---
 title: Amazon S3 server-side encryption
-meta_title: Amazon Web Services provides a server-side encryption feature you can use when uploading Vonage recordings to an S3 target.
+meta_title: Amazon Web Services provides a server-side encryption feature you can use when uploading Vonage archives to an S3 target.
-description: Use the AWS server-side encryption feature when uploading your Vonage recordings to an S3 target.
+description: Use the AWS server-side encryption feature when uploading your Vonage archives to an S3 target.
 product: video
 navigation_weight: 6
 ---

 # Amazon S3 server-side encryption

-Amazon Web Services provides a server-side encryption feature you can use when uploading Vonage Video recordings to an S3 target.
+Amazon Web Services provides a server-side encryption feature you can use when uploading Vonage Video archives to an S3 target.

 This uses Amazon S3-managed encryption keys for encryption.
 For more information, see [this Amazon web services documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
 (Vonage Video supports using only Amazon S3-managed encryption keys and not KMS or customer-provided keys.)

-To use this feature, set the `sse` property to `"s3"` when you call the Vonage Video REST API to set the Vonage Video recording upload target.
+To use this feature, set the `sse` property to `"s3"` when you call the Vonage Video REST API to set the archives upload target.

 Submit an HTTP PUT request to the following URL: